spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/feature-walkthroughs.md

 ## Availability Notification

-The [Availability Notification](/docs/scos/dev/feature-walkthroughs/{{page.version}}/availability-notification-feature-walkthrough.html) feature allows customers to subscribe to product availability notifications to receive emails when an out-of-stock product is back in stock.
+The [Availability Notification](/docs/scos/dev/feature-walkthroughs/{{page.version}}/availability-notification-feature-walkthrough.html) feature lets customers to subscribe to product availability notifications to receive emails when an out-of-stock product is back in stock.

 ## Cart